jflam/bikeR/README.md

-BikeR Cycling Data Analysis Library
+bikeR Cycling Data Analysis Library
 ===================================

 This is a library of R code that can be used to analyze Garmin FIT